StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Account Services/Customize your View Styles.md

 - ``GenderIdentityPicker``
 - ``SuccessfulPasswordResetView``

-### UserId- and Password-based UI Components
+### UI Components for an UserIdPasswordAccountService

 - ``UserIdPasswordPrimaryView``
 - ``UserIdPasswordEmbeddedView``
 - ``UserIdPasswordResetView``
-// TODO the view style?